adamw/veripacks/README.md

 `requireImportOf("com")`.
 To exclude a class, invoke `doNotRequireImportOf("com.softwaremill")` before including `"com"`.
 Filters defined earlier have precedence.

+This is similar to creating a separate build-module and adding the Hibernate dependency to it only.

 Specifying a custom metadata reader
 -----------------------------------